-Now, you'll create an alert based on your web server's CPU usage.
+Now, let's create an alert based on your web server's CPU usage.
 If the CPU usage goes above the set threshold of 90 percent for five minutes, you get an email.

-In this unit, you'll add an alert for your virtual machine (VM).
-Next, you'll cause the VM CPU usage to spike, and receive the alert email.
+In this unit, you add an alert for your virtual machine (VM).
+Next, you cause the VM CPU usage to spike, and receive the alert email.

 Create an alert based on CPU usage